 Privacy & compliance

-GDPR-friendly team visibility: why EU teams evaluate FlowSight differently
+GDPR-friendly proof of work: why EU buyers scrutinize FlowSight differently

 ·9 min read

-Products that upload rich screen evidence by default create more transfer, retention, and access-control questions than products that derive structured context locally.
+US-founded SaaS routinely faces questions about transfer tools, SCCs, and supplemental measures.
+Products that upload rich screen evidence by default create more retention, access-control, and subprocessors work than products that derive structured summaries locally.

-That does not replace legal advice—but it changes the posture of your DPIA from “we collect everything and filter later” to “we collect what the workflow needs.”
+That does not replace counsel, but it changes DPIA tone from “collect everything, filter later” to “generate only what the client relationship needs.”

 Explore more on the blog